henry2004y/Vlasiator.jl/docs/src/log.md

 ## Memory

 Vlasiator output files can be large.
 If we have limited memory relative to the file size, Vlasiator.jl provide direct hard disk mapping through [`mmap`](https://docs.julialang.org/en/v1/stdlib/Mmap/) in Julia.
 With this mechanism you never need to worry about unable to process data with small free memory.
-Besides, we found that proper usage of `mmap` can also speed up reading and reduce memory comsumption --- after v0.9.28 we switch to `mmap` by default.
+Besides, we found that proper usage of `mmap` can also speed up reading and reduce memory comsumption.
+However, without `reinterpret` we may encounter the alignment issue!

 ## Parallelism